Skip to Content

 Kinkakuji is one of the most popular things to do in Kyoto.
 It was incredibly busy, so we were happy to take our pictures, do the quick stroll through the gardens and make our way home.
 We were glad we made the trip, but we were also happy we hadn’t planned an entire day around it.

 Near the entrance of the Golden Pavilion there are toilets and benches to give the kids a snack.
-The path through the grounds is not great for strollers because of the stairs and crowds, but if you do bring one make sure it is a lightweight one.
+The path through the grounds is not great for strollers because of the stairs and crowds, but if you do bring a stroller, make sure it is a lightweight one.

 Directions to the Golden Pavilion

-A little girl smiles at a Japanese lady in a beautiful kimono at the Kyoto Golden Pavillion (Kinkakuji)
+A little girl smiles at a Japanese lady in a beautiful kimono at the Kyoto Golden Pavilion (Kinkakuji).

 No hiking for today!
 The forecast was for rain today and truthfully, after carrying our kids around so much our legs needed a break.
 We decided to let the kids play before heading to the covered Nishiki Market.

-On our walk to the market, we crossed the Kamo River by using the path of stepping stones, found just north of the Nijo bridge.
+On our walk to the Nishiki Market, we crossed the Kamo River by using the path of stepping stones, found just north of the Nijo bridge.
 This is a unique and super fun thing to do in Kyoto with kids.

-The indoor Nishiki Market was a ton of fun, making it a perfect rainy day activity in Kyoto.
+The indoor Nishiki Market was a ton of fun, making it a perfect rainy day activity in Kyoto for kids.
 It was a mix of everything from delicious food stalls, to vegetable stores, to stores selling souvenirs to stalls with live fish, octopus, etc.

-Family enjoying the Nishiki Market on a rainy day in Kyoto Japan
+Dan Brewer and his toddler enjoy the Nishiki Market on a rainy day in Kyoto Japan.

 After a well-deserved nap, it was still pouring rain so we treated them to a visit to an indoor play area.
 Komodo Mirau Kan is a very fun thing to do on a rainy day in Kyoto with kids!